Imperat/sahara/doc/source/userdoc/cli_user_guide.rst

 Registering an image
 --------------------
-You must register image in Sahara.
+You have to register image in Sahara.
 By registering an image you should set username and for convenience description (optionally).

 .. code:: bash